agro23/DoctorLookup/README.md

   - EXPECTED INPUT: "", ""
   - EXPECTED OUTPUT: JSON response or error or nothing

-* Parse the API call response <--
+* Parse the API call response
   - EXPECTED INPUT: "", ""
   - EXPECTED OUTPUT: JSON response or error or nothing

-* Make the API call inside the method getAnswers(symptom, doctor) using the passed arguments symptom and doctor
+* Make the API call inside the method getAnswers(query) using the passed argument of a symptom or doctor
-  - EXPECTED INPUT: "sore throat", "smith"
+  - EXPECTED INPUT: "sore throat" or "smith"
   - EXPECTED OUTPUT: JSON response or error or nothing

 * Return appropriate message for an error